-Theme Referenced in following Internat ional Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents Non- discrimination and Equal Remuneration 6.1 ILO Convention 100 (1951) Equal Remuneration Art 1-3 Equal remuneration for men and women for work of equal value.
+Referenced Internat ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Non- discrimina tion and Equal Remu- neration 6.1 ILO Convention 100 (1951) Equal Remuneration Art 1-3 Equal remuneration for men and women for work of equal value.
 6.1 ILO Convention 111 (1958) Discrimination (Employment and Occupation) Art 1-2 Equality of opportunity and treatment in respect to employment and occupation; no discrimination on the basis of race, colour, sex, religion, political opinion, national extraction or social origin.
 6.1 UN Declaration on the Rights of Indigenous Peoples (2007) Art 2, 8(e), 9, 15(2), 16(1), 21(2), 22, 24(1) 29(1), 46(3) No discrimination based on origin or identity; free to express identity based on custom; special attention to and full protection of rights of indigenous women.
-6.1 ILO Convention 156 (1981) Workers with Family Responsibility Art 1-5, 7- 10 No discrimination of any form against a worker, whether male or female with responsibilities in relation to their dependent children, where such responsibilities restrict their possibilities of preparing for, entering, participating in or advancing in economic activity.

-Theme Referenced in following International Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents 2.2 ILO Convention on Private Employment Agencies 1997 (No. 181) Art 1,2,4- 12 Concerns the protection of workers which are employed with the intention of making the services of these workers available to third parties.
-6.1 ILO Convention on Vocational Rehabilitation and Employment (Disabled Persons) 1983 (No. 159) Art 1 -4 This convention concerns vocational rehabilitation to enable a disabled person to secure, retain, and advance in suitable employment, and thereby to further such person's integration or reintegration into society.
-6.1 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 7 Fair wages and equal remuneration for work of equal value without distinction of any kind, in particular women being guaranteed conditions of work not inferior to those enjoyed by men, with equal pay for equal work.
-Equal opportunity for everyone to be promoted in his employment to an appropriate higher level, subject to no considerations other than those of
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.1 ILO Convention 156 (1981) Workers with Family Responsibility Art 1-5, 7-10 No discrimination of any form against a worker, whether male or female with responsibilities in relation to their dependent children, where such responsibilities restrict their possibilities of preparing for, entering, participating in or advancing in economic activity.
+2.2 ILO Convention No. 181 (1997) on Private Employment Agencies Art 1, 2, 4- 12 Concerns the protection of workers who are employed with the intention of making the services of these workers available to third parties.
+6.1 ILO Convention on Vocational Rehabilitation and Employment No. 159 Disabled Persons (1983) Art 1-4 Concerns vocational rehabilitation to enable a disabled person to secure, retain, and advance in suitable employment, and thereby to further such person's integration or reintegration into society.

-Theme Referenced in following Internati onal Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents Elimination of Harassment and Abuse in the Workplace 6.5 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) General Recommend- ation 35 of the private sector, including businesses and transnational corporations, in efforts to eradicate all forms of gender-based violence against women; developing protocols and procedures addressing all forms of gender-based violence that may occur in the workplace or affect women workers, including effective and accessible internal complaints procedures.
-Just Employment for Migrants 2.2 6.6 Provision of information; no obstacles to travel; provision of healthcare; non- discrimination in employment; accommodation, social security and remuneration; no forced repatriation of legal migrant workers; repatriation of savings.
-6.6 ILO Convention 143 (1975) Migrant Workers (Supplementary Provisions) Art 1-12 Respect basic human rights; protection of illegal migrants from abusive employment; no trafficking in illegal migrants; fair treatment of migrant labour.
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.1 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 7 Fair wages and equal remuneration for work of equal value without distinction of any kind, in particular women being guaranteed conditions of work not inferior to those enjoyed by men, with equal pay for equal work.
+Equal opportunity for everyone to be promoted in his employment to an appropriate higher level, subject to no considerations other than those of seniority and competence.
+Elimination of Harassment and Abuse in the Workplace 6.5 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) General Reco -mmenda -tion 35 For the private sector, including businesses and transnational corporations, in efforts to eradicate all forms of gender-based violence against women; developing protocols and procedures addressing all forms of gender-based violence that may occur in the workplace or affect women workers, including effective and accessible internal complaints procedures.
+Just Employment for Migrants 2.2 6.6 Provision of information; no obstacles to travel; provision of healthcare; non-discrimination in employment; accommodation, social security and remuneration; no forced repatriation of legal migrant workers; repatriation of savings.